Therapy for Eating Disorders

 Frequently Asked Questions

-• The first session is a full 50-55 minutes.
+• The first session is a full-length therapy session.
 We’ll focus on understanding your history, current struggles, and goals.
 There’s no pressure to share everything at once.
 We’ll move at a pace that feels respectful and safe while beginning to map out a treatment plan that supports your emotional and physical well-being.

 • Therapy for eating disorders is highly individualized and moves at a pace that feels safe and sustainable for you.
 Some clients come in for focused work over a few months, especially when symptoms are newer or more situational.
 Others benefit from longer-term therapy that supports deeper healing around food, body image, and the emotional patterns connected to the disorder.
 There’s no one-size-fits-all timeline—your treatment plan will be shaped around your needs, goals, and readiness at each stage of recovery.